pooriajr/pooriar/basecamp.md

 Hey Basecamp,

-I'm Pooria Rashidi, a web developer from Tucson Arizona.
+I'm Pooria Rashidi, a web developer from Tucson, Arizona.
 I'm *thrilled* to get this rare shot at joining the Basecamp team.
 So cutting to the chase, I want to explain why I think I'd fit right in at Basecamp.

 ## Manager of One